J. Coleman Drayton: Marriage and divorce of Charlotte Astor

 Their marriage and eventual divorce became the center of international gossip in 1892, when accounts of an affair were published in the Pittsburgh Dispatch and many other newspapers.
-According to reports, Charlotte and Alsop Barrowe, a member of another wealthy New York family, began spending considerable time together in London.
-This alarmed Drayton, who subsequently challenged Barrowe to a duel in Paris.
+According to reports, Charlotte and Alsop Borrowe, a member of another wealthy New York family, began spending considerable time together in London.
+This alarmed Drayton, who subsequently challenged Borrowe to a duel in Paris.
 However, the duel never took place and Drayton and Charlotte were soon after divorced.
 The story of the Drayton-Astor divorce was quickly sensationalized, sparking intense scrutiny from newspapers.
 According to an editorial posted in The Cincinnati Enquirer, "the thunder of Mr. Drayton's suit rocked New York's Mayfair to its very foundation".